Head Injuries in Nursing Homes

 Who Is at Risk?

 Nursing home residents are at a greater risk of falling than the general public.
-While nursing home administrators and caregivers are legally required to provide certain standards of care, residents may be afraid to speak out against those they rely upon for food, shelter, medication, and more.
+While nursing home administrators and caregivers are legally required to provide certain standards of care, residents may be afraid to speak out against those they rely upon for food, shelter and medication.
 This means instances of nursing home abuse and neglect often go underreported.

 What Type of Compensation Is Available to Victims of Head Injuries in Nursing Homes?

 When a head injury is the result of an act of abuse or negligence, the person(s) responsible may be ordered to compensate the victim for:

 - Emergency medical care and ambulance transportation